Robert Hungerford, 3rd Baron Hungerford

-Robert Hungerford, 3rd Baron Hungerford (c.1429 – 17 May 1464) was an English nobleman.
-He supported the Lancastrian cause in the War of the Roses.
+Robert Hungerford, 3rd Baron Hungerford (c.1429 – 17 May 1464), known as Lord Moleyns from 1445 until the death of his father in 1459, was an English nobleman.
+He supported the Lancastrian cause in the Wars of the Roses.
 In the late 1440s and early 1450s he was a member of successive parliaments.
 He was a prisoner of the French for much of the 1450s until his mother arranged a payment of a 7,966l ransom.
-In 1461, after defeat on the Towton battlefield on 29 March, he fled with Henry VI to Scotland.
-In 1461 he was attainted in Edward IV's first parliament, and executed in Newcastle soon after he was captured at the Battle of Hexham.
+In 1461, after defeat at the Battle of Towton on 29 March, he fled with Henry VI to Scotland.
+In 1461 he was attainted in Edward IV's first parliament and was executed in Newcastle soon after he was captured at the Battle of Hexham.

 Origins

-He was the son and heir of Robert Hungerford, 2nd Baron Hungerford (son of Walter Hungerford, 1st Baron Hungerford (died 1449)) by his wife Margaret, 4th Baroness Botreaux.
+Hungerford was the son and heir of Robert Hungerford, 2nd Baron Hungerford (son of Walter Hungerford, 1st Baron Hungerford (died 1449)) by his wife Margaret, 4th Baroness Botreaux.

 Career

-Following his marriage to the heiress Eleanor de Moleyns, he was summoned to Parliament as Baron Moleyns in 1445, and received a like summons until 1453.
+Following his marriage to the heiress Eleanor de Moleyns, Hungerford was summoned to Parliament as Baron Moleyns in 1445, and received the same summons every year until 1453.

 Dispute with John Paston

-In 1448 Hungerford began a fierce quarrel with John Paston regarding the ownership of the manor of Gresham in Norfolk.
+In 1448, Hungerford began a fierce quarrel with John Paston about the ownership of the manor of Gresham, Norfolk.
 Hungerford, acting on the advice of John Heydon, a solicitor of Baconsthorpe, took forcible possession of the estate on 17 February 1448.
 William Waynflete, bishop of Winchester, made a vain attempt at arbitration.
 Paston obtained repossession, but on 28 January 1450 Hungerford sent a thousand men to dislodge him.
-After threatening to kill Paston, who was absent, Hungerford's adherents violently assaulted Paston's wife Margaret, but Hungerford finally had to surrender the manor to Paston.
+After threatening to kill Paston, who was absent, Hungerford's men violently assaulted Paston's wife Margaret, but Hungerford finally had to surrender the manor to Paston.

 French wars

-In 1452 Hungerford accompanied John Talbot, 2nd Earl of Shrewsbury, to Aquitaine, and was taken prisoner while endeavouring to raise the siege of Chastillon.
-His ransom was fixed at 7,966l., and his mother sold her plate and mortgaged her estates to raise the money.
+In 1452, Hungerford went with John Talbot, 2nd Earl of Shrewsbury, to Aquitaine, and was taken prisoner while trying to raise the siege of Chastillon.
+His ransom was fixed at 7,966 pounds, and his mother sold her plate and mortgaged her estates to raise the money.
 His release was effected in 1459, after seven years and four months' imprisonment.
-In consideration of his misfortunes he was granted, in the year of his return to England, licence to export fifteen hundred sacks of wool to foreign ports without paying duty, and received permission to travel abroad.
+In consideration of his misfortunes, in the year of his return to England he was granted a licence to export fifteen hundred sacks of wool to foreign ports without paying duty and received permission to travel abroad.
 He thereupon visited Florence.